openwrt/packages/net/adblock/files/README.md

 * **list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)
 * **hotplug fine tuning:** to restrict hotplug support to a certain wan interface or to disable it at all, you can set 'adb\_hotplugif' to an existing interface like 'wan' or to a non-existing 'dummy' interface
 * **new list sources:** you could add new blocklist sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
 * **AP mode:** in 'AP mode' adblock uses automatically the local router ip as nullip address.
-To make sure that your LuCI interface will be still accessible, you have to change the local uhttpd instance to ports <> 80/443 (see example below)
+To make sure that your LuCI interface will be still accessible, you have to change the local uhttpd instance to ports <> 80/443 (see example below), also make sure that firewall and dnsmasq are installed and running
 * **restricted mode:** to disable flash writes with adblock status information to the adblock config file (used by LuCI frontend), please set 'adb\_restricted' to '1'
 * **adblock toggle:** to quickly switch adblocking 'on' or 'off', simply use _/etc/init.d/adblock toggle_
 * **adblock statistics:** to update only the adblock statistics (without updating the block lists as well), please run _/etc/init.d/adblock stats_
+* **adblock query <DOMAIN>:** to query the active blocklists for a specific domain, please run _/etc/init.d/adblock query <DOMAIN>_
 * **configuration update:** to update an outdated adblock config file with the current default version, please run _/etc/init.d/adblock cfgup_, make your individual changes and start the adblock service again
 * **debugging:** for script debugging please set the 'adb\_debug' variable in the header of _/etc/init.d/adblock_ to '1'
 * **disable active dns probing in windows:** to prevent a possible yellow exclamation mark on your internet connection icon (which wrongly means connected, but no internet), please change the following registry key/value from "1" to "0" _HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet\EnableActiveProbing_